“It’s not just PFOA, it’s not just this location in West Virginia” – Rob Bilott

 PFOA and other PFAS have been found in many UK rivers (including the River Thames), drinking water, fish and indoor air.

-A recent report from Scottish NGO Fidra found that PFAS chemicals are present in a range of food packaging found in UK supermarkets and takeaways, including bakery bags, pizza boxes, microwave popcorn bags and compostable takeaway boxes.
+A 2020 report from Scottish NGO Fidra found that PFAS chemicals are present in a range of food packaging found in UK supermarkets and takeaways, including bakery bags, pizza boxes, microwave popcorn bags and compostable takeaway boxes.
+A 2021 study from CHEM Trust and partners has found that PFAS are still being used in food packaging from high street UK retailers.

 Are there other chemicals like PFOA I should be worried about?